Karsyz/pamperedChefDispenserPlunger/readme.md

 ![Replacement Plunger](plunger.PNG)

+**Support the Project:** If this design helps you, consider [supporting my work](https://ko-fi.com/karsy) to keep the creativity flowing!

 ## Overview

 This is a 3D printed replacement plunger designed for the Pampered Chef Mixer and Dispenser.
 The original plunger is known to fail after just a couple of years of use, and this model aims to provide a durable, cost-effective solution.